 You wear special compression garments to keep your skin compressed.
 They usually have to be worn for 6 weeks.

 When the anesthesia wears off, you may feel some pain.
-If the pain is severe or if it takes time to dissipate, talk about it with the medical team taking care of you.
-Powerful analgesics can be administered to you during hospitalization.
-You will also notice redness and swelling after the surgery.
+If the pain is severe or if it takes a long time to dissipate, talk to the medical team in charge of you.
+Strong analgesics may be given to you during hospitalization.
+You will also see redness and swelling after the surgery.
 In some cases, the edema will persist for a few weeks or even one to two months.
-Dr. Desouches, cosmetic surgeon in Marseille, will tell you if your pain, redness or swelling is normal or if it is a sign of a complication.
+Dr Desouches, cosmetic surgeon in Marseille, will tell you if your pain, redness or swelling is normal or if it is a sign of a complication.

 Recovery time after vibroliposuction.

-It is extremely important that you follow all care instructions given to you.
-This will include advice on wearing pressure garments, taking antibiotics, and the level of physical activity allowed.
-Dr. Christophe Desouches will also provide you with detailed instructions on the normal symptoms you will experience and the signs of a possible complication.
+It is extremely important that you follow all of the care instructions given to you.
+This will include advice on wearing compression garments, taking antibiotics, and the level of physical activity allowed.
+Dr Christophe Desouches will also provide you with detailed instructions on the normal symptoms you will experience and the signs of a possible complication.
 It is important to know that recovery time varies greatly from person to person.